bdeket/RackGame/README.md

 The lobby-server is started with a list of Gameservers (structure defined in server/util.rkt).
 Based on these gameservers it will try to find an optimal tickrate that it will supply to the connection server.

 Logged in players (handled by the connection server) will appear in the room Lobby and can create new (game) rooms.
 Based on the list of supplied games.
 Multiple rooms of the same game can be started.
-Once the conditions for starting a game are met (enough players in the room, all players have indicated to be "ready") the game is started, and from here it is refered to as a "bout".
+Once the conditions for starting a game are met (enough players in the room, all players have indicated to be "ready") the game is started, and from here it is referred to as a "bout".

 When a bout is finished, all players are returned to the lobby.